colinoflynn/pico-python/README.md

 pico-python
 ===========
-Works on both Windows and Linux (Ubuntu 16.04 tested)  This fork adds the ability to do sweeps with the AWG.
-If you're having trouble with Linux, read Linux installation note below.

 This is a Python 2.7+ library for the Pico Scope.
 It uses the provided DLL for actual communications with the instrument.
 There have been a few examples around, but this one tries to improve on them via:
   * Subclass instrument-specific stuff, so can support more families
   * Use exceptions to raise errors, and gives you nice english error messages (copied from PS Manual)
   * Provide higher-level functions (e.g. just setup timebase, function deals with instrument-specific limitations)
+  * Supports both Windows and Linux

 System has support for:
  * PS6000